Stability and disconnected groups: Abstract

 \section{Abstract}

-We study the notion of semistability for principal bundles over curves with possibly disconnected structure group.
-We establish a new characterization of semistability under change of group which is novel even in the connected case.
-A key ingredient is our identification of the rational characters of any linear algebraic group with the Weyl-invariant rational characters of a maximal torus.
-In the reductive case, we prove an analogous statement for integral cocharacters.
-As an application, we extend the recursive description of Kirwan stratifications in Geometric Invariant Theory to disconnected groups, and use it in our study semistability for principal bundles.
+We study the notion of semistability for principal bundles over curves with possibly disconnected reductive structure group.
+We establish a new characterization of the behavior of semistability under change of group, novel even in the connected case, and prove that all existing notions of semistability are equivalent, thus settling a question by Biswas-Gomez.
+The key ingredients for our results include a study of cocharacters and characters of disconnected linear algebraic groups, and an extension of the recursive description of Kirwan stratifications in Geometric Invariant Theory to the case of disconnected groups.

 { \setstretch{1.1}

 }